GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/TokenFormatDefinition.md

 A reader often has to support more than one data format.
 All data formats for particular reader have to have the same physical interface type.
 Each data format, for that reader, is tried in turn.
-A data format is accepted when it passes the data format’s validation.
+A data format is accepted when it passes the data format's validation.

 ### Physical Interface